bhuvana-guna/awesome-bash-shortcuts/README.md

 ```
 chmod +x concatenate_and_use_shortcuts.sh
 ./concatenate_and_use_shortcuts.sh
+source ~/.custom_cmds.sh
 ```
 **chmod +x concatenate_and_use_shortcuts.sh** -- This is to give the execute permission to the script file.
 No need to run for subsequent execution.

 **./concatenate_and_use_shortcuts.sh** -- ./ will execute the concatenate_and_use_shortcuts script file.

-Now you can use shortcuts in the current terminal window.
+**source ~/.custom_cmds.sh** -- This is to use the shortcuts in the current terminal window.
+Alternatively you can reopen the terminal to use the shortcuts.

 Try "c" for clear.
 To use in the other terminal windows you have to restart them.

 **Note:** Running this will replace the existing .custom_cmds.sh if you already have one.